IgniteUI/igniteui-docfx/en/components/carousel.md

 By default the carousel can be used for any kind of touch devices.
 This is optional and can be changed by setting `false` to the [gesturesSupport]({environment:angularApiUrl}/classes/igxcarouselcomponent.html#gesturessupport) property.

-The carousel [animations](carousel.md#animations) are supported even on a touch device, which makes it consistent with any platform and a perfect tool for building a progressive web application([PWA](https://developer.mozilla.org/en-US/docs/Web/Progressive_web_apps)) with.
+The carousel [animations](carousel.md#animations) are fully supported on a touch device, which makes it consistent with any platform and a perfect tool for building a progressive web application([PWA](https://developer.mozilla.org/en-US/docs/Web/Progressive_web_apps)) with.

 #### Keyboard navigation
 <div class="divider--half"></div>